Figure-eight knot: Figure-eight loop

-The figure-eight loop is used like an overhand loop knot.
-This type of knot can be used in prusik climbing when used in conjunction with a climbing harness, a climbing rope, and locking carabiner designed for climbing, to ascend or descend with minimal equipment and effort.
+The figure-eight loop is frequently used in climbing.
+It is the most common knot used to attach a rope to a harness, sometimes being described as the most important knot in the sport.
+It forms a strong knot that’s relatively easy to tie, although can be difficult to untie after heavy loading.

 Figure-eight bend

 The figure-eight bend knot is used to "splice" together two ropes, not necessarily of equal diameter.
-This knot is tied starting with a loose figure-eight knot on one rope (the larger-diameter one if unequal), and threading of the other rope's running end through the first figure eight, starting at the first figure-eight's running end and paralleling the path of the first rope through the figure eight until the second's ropes running end lies parallel against first's standing end.
+This knot is tied starting with a loose figure-eight knot on one rope (the larger-diameter one if unequal), and threading of the other rope's running end through the first figure eight, starting at the first figure-eight's running end and paralleling the path of the first rope through the figure eight until the second's ropes running end lies parallel against the firsts standing end.
 The result is two figure-eight knots, each partly inside the other and tightening its hold on the other when they are pulled in opposite directions.
 This can be a permanent or temporary splice.
 While it precludes the ropes' slipping relative to each other, it is a typical knot in having less strength than the straight ropes.